imutig/Maybee/web/README.md

 ## 📄 License

-This web dashboard is part of MaybeBot and follows the same license terms.
+This web dashboard is part of Maybee and follows the same license terms.

 ## 🤝 Contributing